Norman Lear, producer of TV's 'All in the Family' and influential liberal advocate, has died at 101 - KVIA

 Lear began writing in the early 1950s on shows including “The Colgate Comedy Hour” and for such comedians as Martha Raye and George Gobel.
 In 1959, he and Yorkin founded Tandem Productions, which produced films including “Come Blow Your Horn,” “Start the Revolution Without Me” and “Divorce American Style.”
 Lear also directed the 1971 satire “Cold Turkey,” starring Dick Van Dyke about a small town that takes on a tobacco company’s offer of $25 million to quit smoking for 30 days.

 In his later years, Lear joined with Warren Buffett and James E. Burke to establish The Business Enterprise Trust, honoring businesses that take a long-term view of their effect on the country.
-He also founded the Norman Lear Center at the University of Southern California’s Annenberg School for Communication, exploring entertainment, commerce and society.
+He also founded the Norman Lear Center at the University of Southern California’s Annenberg School for Communication, exploring entertainment, commerce and society and also spent time at his home in Vermont.
 In 2014, he published the memoir “Even This I Get to Experience.”

 Longtime AP Television Writer Lynn Elber retired from The Associated Press in 2022.
 Contributors include Alicia Rancilio in Detroit and Hillel Italie in New York.